 Make sure to include the following HTTP headers with every request you make to the API:

-When you see code like this:
+When you see a code snippet like this:

 GET /api/users/{User_ID}.json